SIMAC: What is it?

 At this stage, you need to highlight all the benefits for your customers and the positive outcome of your idea .

-Conclusion: clearly show the next steps
+Conclusion: Clearly outline the next steps